eastskykang/machine-learning-project/README.rst

     cd data/
     kg download -c ml-project-1 -u username -p password

-Replace `username` with your Kaggle Username and `password` with your Kaggle password.
+Replace :code:`username` with your Kaggle Username and :code:`password` with your Kaggle password.

 Running an example experiment
 -----------------------------